 What Are The Steps to ISO 27001 Certification?

 The ISO 27001 implementation process consists of the following steps:

 - Obtaining senior leadership commitment to secure necessary resources

-- Conducting risk assessments of affected environments
+- Conducting risk assessments (such as a pentest) of affected environments

 - Implementation of the required controls